DavidMertz/RegEx_Puzzles/book.md

 The form of the Sieve is definitely reminiscent of lookahead assertions which we have used in many of the puzzles.
 Think about whether you can implement this using regular expressions (don't think about performance for this puzzle).
-Before you look at the discussion, try to either find a regular expression to match the valid sequences or formulate clearly why you cannot.
+Before you look at the discussion, try either to find a regular expression to match the valid sequences or to formulate clearly why you cannot.

 Before you turn the page...